 Curating Contemporary Art Research

 Curating Contemporary Art has an active and developing research culture, with currently a cohort of 17 MPhil and PhD students.
 We offer research degrees by project and thesis.
-Eligible MPhil students are able to apply for College bursaries on the same basis as MA students.
 With prior agreement they can also audit elements of the MA class and where appropriate participate in study visits.
 In the academic year 2011/12 we began participation in a four-year European research project concerning issues of migration and identity as they affect thinking about the contemporary museum.

 CCA welcomes applications for research degrees in a number of areas including transnational curating and the history and theory of curating.
 We are happy to respond to student research proposals, in advance of the application process.